mattlean/lean-js-app-starter/docs/developing/react-ssr.md

 This document explains the details behind the approach LJAS uses to support React server-side rendering (SSR) since there are a few different ways it could be setup.

-This document is only relevant to the following SSR-related starter projects:
+This document is only relevant to the following SSR-based starter projects:

 | Starter Project Name                  | JavaScript                                                                                                        | TypeScript                                                                                                           |
 | ------------------------------------- | ----------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------- |